 Students will examine hydrologic data (precipitation, snowpack, streamflow) and tree-ring data (proxies) and, when combining these datasets (Dendrohydrology), students will examine the past (paleo) variability of water.
 Students will participate in the collection (coring) of trees and an in-class lab on tree-ring cross dating.
 Students will gain knowledge in various statistical techniques including Stepwise Linear Regression and data filtering.

-Hydrologic cycle, rainfall-runoff relations, unit hydrograph, statistical hydrology, and hydrologic simulation; includes a class project with application to flood control, water supply, and multipurpose projects.
+Introduces the fundamental principles of hydrology, including the hydrologic cycle, rainfall–runoff relationships, unit hydrograph theory, statistical hydrology, and hydrologic simulation.
+The course includes a class project applying hydrologic analysis to flood control, water supply, and multipurpose water resources projects.
+Emphasis is placed on quantitative analysis and practical engineering applications.

 The field of environmental engineering relies heavily on a number of analytical techniques, which have become the basis for a large amount of the work being conducted.
 The main objective of this course is to introduce students to the theory and application of many of the analytical instruments that are commonly used by environmental engineers.